1380 Volodia: Orbit and classification

 This C-type asteroid orbits the Sun at a distance of 2.8–3.5 AU once every 5 years and 7 months (2,045 days).
 Its orbit has an eccentricity of 0.10 and an inclination of 10° with respect to the ecliptic.
 Volodia's observation arc begins with its official discovery at Johannesburg, as no precoveries were taken, and no prior identifications were made.

 Naming

-This minor planet is named for Russian Vladimir Vesselovsky (b.
-1936), who was born on the night of the asteroid's discovery.
+This minor planet is named for Russian Vladimir Vesselovsky (born 1936), who was born on the night of the asteroid's discovery.
 "Volodia" is the diminutive of "Vladimir".
 In 1955, its naming citation was first published by Paul Herget in The Names of the Minor Planets (H 125).

 Physical characteristics

 In the SDSS-based taxonomy, Volodia is a dark D-type asteroid, which is common in the outer main-belt and among the Jupiter trojan population.

 Rotation period

 In April 2008, a fragmentary light-curve of Volodia was obtained from photometric observations by astronomer Eric Barbotin.
 Light-curve analysis gave a tentative rotation period of 8 hours with a change in brightness of 0.15 magnitude (U=1+).